 Our focus in the infographic revolves around AI’s contribution to the design industry whether it is in AI logo maker, designing products, the web or customer experience.
 Let’s take a closer look.

-The future of AI is expansive, and solely depends on how much we’re willing to let it intrude our lives and work.
+The future of AI on work is expansive, and solely depends on how much we’re willing to let it intrude our lives and work.
 Although in movies we’ve witnessed the destructive nature of this technology, it is alright to use it for some tasks that are beyond human capacity in a digital age.

 The mass use of AI depends on its advantages and disadvantages.
 Here are few: